Sing Up

 - AISP (Account Information Service Provider)

-Process for Token API: - Select AISP or PISP from the available categories.
+- Select AISP or PISP from the available categories.

 - Click on "Authorize".
 A form will appear where the developer provides the Consumer Key and Secret Key.